-The poem’s title, Ascetic, is basically the practice of going without, usually this means leading a Spartan lifestyle and avoiding fancy foods etc. It is a practice commonly associated with religions and in particular groups like Buddhist monks.
+The poem’s title, ‘Ascetic’, is basically the practice of going without, usually this means leading a Spartan lifestyle and avoiding fancy foods etc. It is a practice commonly associated with religions and in particular groups like Buddhist monks.
 The poem then seems to be about the life of an ascetic.
-It does raise some interesting points and contain small amounts of ambiguity which make it an interesting and captivating read.
-Personally I think the poem is about an ascetic drawing near to the end of their life.
+It does raise some interesting points and contains small amounts of ambiguity which makes it an interesting and captivating read.
+Personally, I think the poem is about an ascetic drawing near to the end of their life.
 I think it touches on the kind of lifestyle that they lead but drip-filters in subtle hints that the narrator’s time is up.
 Although I must admit I might be quite wide of the mark!
 Maybe I am reading too much into it and it simply is a poem that describes the experiences of living this unique lifestyle.

 Form and Tone

-The poem is written in free verse
+is written in free verse

 , meaning that it doesn’t fit into any traditional poetry form (like a sonnet

 upon first reading seems very morose.
 It appears to be laden with negativity.
 Although the middle stanza offers hope it ends on a negative note.
-However when read contextually understanding that the poem is about people that choose to lead a poor existence it takes on a slightly different meaning.
+However, when read contextually understanding that the poem is about people that choose to lead a poor existence it takes on a slightly different meaning.

 The poem, which can be read in full here

 , starts off talking about “the end” this could be used as a cliché, similar to the phrase “at the end of the day” or it could be referencing the end of the person’s life.
-This ambiguity is never really cleared up as the poem progresses but straight away it highlights the cleverness of Kavanagh as a poet and his ability to drop little clues which give the mind something to explore without making every detail explicit.
+This ambiguity is never really cleared up as the poem progresses but straight away it highlights the cleverness of Kavanagh as a poet and his ability to drop little clues that give the mind something to explore without making every detail explicit.

 Note the fact that in the second line the narrator says that they “may” find, rather than they “will” find.
-This once again adds an element of uncertainty to the poem and helps create the tone that the poet was trying to achieve.
+This once again adds an element of uncertainty to ‘Ascetic’ and helps create the tone that the poet was trying to achieve.
 The third line of the stanza is interesting.
 The idea of finding something that isn’t sold for a penny evokes a particular kind of emotion.
 If you are told that something is worth a penny then you might think it was practically worthless.
 Perhaps that is the insinuation here?
 Perhaps the narrator is desperate to find something that doesn’t appear to be worthless, but what is it that they are hoping to find that has worth?

-Well the final line of the stanza suggests that he is probably talking about a thought.
+Well, the final line of the stanza suggests that he is probably talking about a thought.
 It is almost as if the narrator is calling into question his own psyche.
 The narrator’s description of their own mind is pretty damning.
 Referring to it as slum-like paints a dark picture.
 The use of rhyme is interesting here.
 Quite often rhyme gives a poem an upbeat feel.
-Obviously with the content of this poem it is far from and upbeat piece!
+Obviously with the content of this poem it is far from an upbeat piece!
 Perhaps the rhyme is inserted to give a flow to the piece to lessen the effect of the dark content, so as to not make it too dark and miserable?
-Of course that is just conjecture on my part!
+Of course, that is just conjecture on my part!

 The first line of this stanza sounds familiar as it is almost an amalgamation of the first two lines of the first stanza.
-Of course it is a different sentence and this one talks of breaking, but it is an enjambment
+Of course, it is a different sentence, and this one talks of breaking, but it is an enjambment

 line and continues onto the second line where it is revealed that the breaking is done with the hands of the narrator.
 It is interesting that the narrator should chose to emphasise the fact that hands were used to do the breaking.
 Is this because it gives it a more personal feel, perhaps?